Crimson Sea: Story

 The game is set in the fictional star system of Theophilus.
 It features many planets including the metropolis planet of Grarve, the mountain/desert-like planet of Agitato, the jungle/forest planet of Semplice, the difficult to classify planet Gen and the mysterious Crimson Planet.
 The population consists of mostly humans but there are a few non-humans as well, though when humans first colonized the system they effectively took over.

 The story revolves around a young man named Sho, who works as a private detective.
 Initially, he is hired to merely retrieve an item that was lost beneath Grarve, but is promptly drafted into the organization known as IAG (Intelligence Agency of the Galaxy).
 Sho becomes tasked with leading the unit known as G-Squad and must help do what he can to stop a terrifying threat against humanity known as the Mutons, as well as meeting Archeomusiologists (scholars that have studied sound) and discovers that IAG may be using him only as a weapon.

 Reception

 Crimson Sea received "favorable" reviews according to the review aggregation website Metacritic.
-In Japan, Famitsu gave the game 33 out of 40.
+It was released for the Xbox in Japan on December 12, 2002.